More than 30 UT scientists belong to the most-cited scientists in the world

 The University of Tartu is Estonia's leading research and development institution with more than 1400 Doctoral students conducting reseach at the university each year.

-- Doctoral schools at the university facilitate special projects, foster international collaboration and bring extra funding and support for PhD studies, including international seminars and practical skills training;
+- Doctoral schools at the UT facilitate special projects, foster international collaboration and bring extra funding and support for PhD studies, including international seminars and practical skills training.

-A PhD programme lasts for 4 years and requires 240 ECTS to be earned for completion (credits in European Credit Transfer and Accumulation System).
-Read more about regulations and organization of PhD studies at the University of Tartu.
+A PhD programme lasts for 4 years and requires 240 ECTS (European Credit Transfer and Accumulation System) to be earned for completion.
+Read more about regulations and organisation of PhD studies at the University of Tartu.

 General eligibility requirements